code-with-amitk/Code-examples/Threads_Processes_IPC/IPC/synchronization/Condition_Variable/README.md

 <a name=cv></a>
 ## Conditional Variable / Condition Variable / shared variable
-- This block 1 thread/or multiple threads, until another thread modifies a shared variable (the condition), and notifies the condition_variable.
+- This block 1/multiple thread(s) until another thread modifies a shared variable (the condition), and notifies the condition_variable.
 - **Advantages?**
   - Avoids [busy waiting](/Threads_Processes_IPC/Terms#busyw), which spinlock does.
 For instance, if you have a thread (or multiple threads) that can't continue onward until a queue is empty, the busy waiting approach would be to just doing something.
 - **Similar to [Semaphores]**